ironhack-labs/lab-javascript-basic-algorithms/README.md

 Calculating a sum can be as simple as iterating over an array and adding each of the elements together.

-Declare a function named `sumNumbers` that takes an array of numbers as an argument, and returns the sum of all of the numbers in the array.
+Implement the function named `sumNumbers` that takes an array of numbers as an argument, and returns the sum of all of the numbers in the array.
 Later in the course we will learn how to do this by using the `reduce` array method, which will make your work significantly easier.
 For now, let's practice _"declarative"_ way adding values, using loops.

 You can use the following array to test your solution: